cosmos/interchain-security/docs/README.md

 Remember to check back out to your working branch.
 Running `./sync_versions.sh` will leave you in a detached head state.
 (simply run `git checkout <working-branch>)

+## Note:
+The script will exit if you have uncommitted changes.
+The script switches branches while building the versioned docs - **please note that this could overwrite your local changes**.

 # Legacy documentation